-Following are the 6 Best Accredited Nursing Schools in Mississippi for the Year – 2020
+6 Best Nursing Schools in Mississippi – 2024 Rankings

 1. University of Southern Mississippi, Hattiesburg

-About the College of Nursing and Health Professions @ USM:
+About College of Nursing and Health Professions @ USM:

 The College of Nursing and Health Professions at the University of Southern Mississippi is known for its solid clinical education.
 The college is also beginning to build a reputation as a center for nursing research.
 It’s the only one out of all the nursing programs in Mississippi to offer a nurse anesthesia program.
 The nursing college administers two children's initiatives: the DuBard School for Language Disorders and the Children's Center for Communication & Development.
 These initiatives provide meaningful services for parents whose children need assistance customizing Individualized Education Programs (IEPs.)"